qjk5736/example_codes/README.md

 	mulitplication of arbitrarily sized matrices represented
 	as row major vectors.
 The multiplication is timed using chrono.

+## simple_thread_test
+	Using std::thread to control manipulation of a std::queue.

 ## simple_threebody_sim
 	This is an implementation of the threebody algorithm in Projects in Scientific Computation, Richard Crandall, 1994